Home > HVAC Maintenance > 9 Ways to Prevent Uneven Cooling in Your Walk-In

 It can be tempting to pack your cooler to its absolute limit, but overloaded shelves are a primary cause of poor airflow.
 Your refrigeration system works by circulating cold air, and when that air is blocked, “hot spots” can form where the temperature rises to unsafe levels.
 Make sure to leave a few inches of space between your products and the cooler’s walls, ceiling, and floor.
 Avoid cramming items together on the shelves.
 This breathing room allows air to flow freely around your inventory, ensuring everything is cooled evenly and efficiently.

-Keep Vents and Evaporators Clear
+Keep Vents and Evaporators Unobstructed

 The evaporator is the heart of your cooler’s air system, containing the fans that push cold air throughout the unit.
 It’s crucial to keep this area completely unobstructed.
 Stacking boxes too high or pushing inventory against the walls can block vents and interfere with the evaporator’s function, forcing the system to work harder and less effectively.
 If you’ve organized your shelves and still notice temperature issues, check to see if anything is blocking these key components.
 Consistent issues may point to a deeper problem that requires professional commercial services to diagnose and fix.